gjone124/se_project_react/README.md

 **Stage 2 (Sprint 11)**

-Terminal Scripts Needed To Run Program:
+Terminal Scripts Needed To Run Stage 2 Program:

-1)npm run dev (1st terminal)
+1)npm run dev (in 1st terminal)

-2)json-server --watch db.json --id \_id --port 3001 (2nd terminal)
+2)json-server --watch db.json --id \_id --port 3001 (in 2nd terminal)

 For the 2nd stage of the project in Sprint 11 (React Routing and State Management), we were given a 2nd design (which added onto the previous design) through figma.com ( [link to Stage 2 Figma](https://www.figma.com/design/dQLJwEKasIdspciJAJrCaf/Sprint-11_-WTWR) ) and we were told to replicate it.